-- How can we evaluate the complexity of algorithms? - through asymptotic analysis, i.e., estimate time (or number of operations) necessary to solve an instance of size n of a problem when n tends towards infinity - ➢ See AIMA, Appendix A.
+- Why worry about complexity of algorithms? - because a problem may be solvable in principle but may take too long to solve in practice - How can we evaluate the complexity of algorithms? - ➤ through asymptotic analysis, i.e., estimate time (or number of operations) necessary to solve an instance of size n of a problem when n tends towards infinity - > See AIMA, Appendix A.